 On December 20, 2016, Granite LP issued \$400.0 million aggregate principal amount of 3.873% Series 3 senior debentures due November 30, 2023 (the "2023 Debentures") at a nominal premium.
-Interest on the 2023 Debentures is payable semi-annually in arrears on May 30 and November 30 of each year.
-Deferred financing costs of \$2.2 million were incurred and recorded as a reduction against the principal owing.
+Interest on the 2023 Debentures was payable semi-annually in arrears on May 30 and November 30 of each year.
+Deferred financing costs of \$2.2 million were incurred and recorded as a reduction against the carrying value.

-The 2023 Debentures are redeemable, in whole or in part, at Granite's option at any time and from time to time, at a price equal to accrued and unpaid interest plus the greater of (a) 100% of the principal amount of the 2023 Debentures to be redeemed; and (b) the Canada Yield Price.
+The 2023 Debentures were redeemable, in whole or in part, at Granite's option at any time and from time to time, at a price equal to accrued and unpaid interest plus the greater of (a) 100% of the principal amount of the 2023 Debentures to be redeemed; and (b) the Canada Yield Price.
 The Canada Yield Price means, in respect of a 2023 Debenture, a price equal to which, if the 2023 Debenture were to be issued at such price on the redemption date, would provide a yield thereon from the redemption date to its maturity date equal to 62.5 basis points above the yield that a non-callable Government of Canada bond, trading at par, would carry if issued on the redemption date with a maturity date of November 30, 2023.
-Granite also has the option to redeem the 2023 Debentures at par plus any accrued and unpaid interest within two months of the maturity date of November 30, 2023.